API Manager settings

-The Load Balancing Algorithm drop-down box enables you to specify whether load balancing is performed on a simple round-robin basis or weighted by response time.
+Load balancing: The Load Balancing Algorithm drop-down box enables you to specify whether load balancing is performed on a simple round-robin basis or weighted by response time.
 Simple Round Robin is the default algorithm.
 Connection attempts are made to the listed IP addresses on a round-robin basis in each priority group.
 The Weighted by response time algorithm compares the request/reply response times for the server address in each priority group.
 This is the simplest way of estimating the relative load of the address.

 This algorithm works as follows: